 Over a quarter of Americans reportedly work the night shift—a significantly higher amount than most European nations.
 This means it’s very likely that you or someone you know works throughout the night, catching sleep during the day when everyone else is up and at ‘em.

-Night shift workers obviously don’t choose this schedule because they hate sleeping at night when most others do, but rather because it fits their life’s schedule, or it provides certain benefits, or simply because overnight work is part of the nature of their chosen profession, such as it is for many positions in the healthcare field.
+Nobody chooses to work nights because they hate sleeping at night when most others do, of course.
+People choose to work nights for a variety of important reasons: either it fits their life’s schedule, or it provides certain benefits, or because night shift work is part of the nature of their chosen profession, such as it is for first responders or those in the emergency services field.

 Did you know that getting quality, restful sleep can help you lose weight?